 Considering adding wood flooring to your existing home or choosing hardwood for new construction?
-With so many design choices just in the realm of hardwood flooring and engineered flooring, the prospect can be daunting.
-In Wood Flooring Options: Engineered or Hardwood?
-I’m sharing what I have learned about engineered and hardwood flooring as a real life renovator and homeowner, explaining how we decided on flooring and turning your attention to a few shopping options.
+With so many design choices solely in the realm of hardwood flooring and engineered flooring, the prospect can be daunting.
+In Wood Flooring Options: Engineered or Hardwood, I’m sharing what I have learned about engineered and hardwood flooring as a real life renovator and homeowner, explaining how we decided on flooring and directing you to a few shopping options.

-Hardwood is a wonderful flooring option to live with and a smart choice if you’re looking to add value to your home.
+Hardwood is wonderful to live with and a smart choice if you’re looking to add value to your home.
 Why?
-Buyers value this design element and love its natural warmth, timelessness, strength, ease for keeping clean, and neutral backdrop that accommodates a multitude of design styles.
+Buyers value it as a longwearing design element and love its natural warmth, strength, ease for keeping clean.
+It is a neutral backdrop that also accommodates a multitude of design styles.

 Why is engineered hardwood flooring a viable option for wood flooring, and what are the advantages?
 I asked a luxury floor expert and snagged a bunch of tips.